Are you taking all your asthma medicines* but still struggling with:

 Ask your doctor for a simple blood test to see if you should add NUCALA, a treatment designed to target eosinophils.

-NUCALA can prevent severe asthma attacks and reduce the use of oral steroids while maintaining asthma control.
+NUCALA can help prevent severe asthma attacks and reduce the use of oral steroids while maintaining asthma control.

 Did you know?